AanZee/conventions/git/README.md

 - Commit messages may not include emojis

 ### Jira ID
-Prefix commit message with a capitalized [Jira](https://www.atlassian.com/software/jira) ID surrounded by square brackets when available.
+Prefix commit message with a uppercase [Jira](https://www.atlassian.com/software/jira) ID surrounded by square brackets when available.
 Always use the ID of the main task and ignore sub task ID's.

 **Right:**
 - [JIRA-123] Add Git conventions